 Why was this policy approved?

 Brokers and MLSs from across the country asked NAR to consider policy that will reinforce the consumer benefits of cooperation.
 The MLS creates an efficient marketplace and reinforces the pro-competitive, pro-consumer benefits that REALTORS® have long sought to support.
 After months of discussion and consideration within NAR’s MLS Technology and Emerging Issues Advisory Board, this proposal was brought forth for the industry to discuss and consider, then approved by NAR's Board of Directors.

 Who made the decision that this policy was needed?

 NAR’s MLS Technology and Emerging Issues Advisory Board is made up of brokers and MLS executives from across the country.
 Two dozen volunteers review industry concerns from a wide range of business and regional viewpoints.
 Potential policy changes are discussed within the group to create a positive impact on the industry and to address broker needs within the marketplace.
-These proposals move on to the 130-person Multiple Listing Issues and Policies committee for consideration, and if approved, on to NAR’s 900 member board of directors for final ratification.
+The policy was strongly supported by the NAR MLS Committee and the NAR Board of Directors.